Advertisement

 The speakers open the envelope.
 They read out the winners to applause.
 The winners gleefully rush up onto the stage.
 But, only to realise there has been a mistake.
 You may think I’m referring to the 2017 Academy Awards mix-up when La La Land was mistakenly awarded Best Picture.
 However, I’m actually referring to the Senior Australian of the Year Award 2026 ceremony in South Australia.

-As with the Oscars debacle, the speakers apparently called out the wrong name.
+As with the Oscars debacle, the speakers called out the wrong name.
 The judges said that the 2026 Senior Australian of the Year for SA was actually James Currie.

-As James walked up, the National Australia Day Council chief executive, Mark Fraser AO CVO, stopped proceedings.
+However, as James walked up, the National Australia Day Council chief executive, Mark Fraser AO CVO, stopped proceedings.

 “I don’t know what has transpired behind the scenes, but it’s incorrect information,” Mark said apologetically.
 “It is Malcolm Benoy.
 I’m terribly sorry for the embarrassment.”